Physics (PHYS)

 Prerequisites: IDST 098 previous fall.

-PHYS 303 INTRODUCTION TO MATERIALS SCIENCE (ALSO LISTED AS ENGR 303) (3 credits)
+PHYS 303 INTRODUCTION TO MATERIALS SCIENCE (3 credits)

 Prerequisites: PHYS 215.